gordon-matt/peachpie-responsive-file-manager/README.md

 There are more options available.
 Look at the demo app for an example.

-4. Open your `Startup.cs` and ensure it looks something like this:
+3. Open your `Program.cs` and ensure it looks something like this:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);